svnnnies/Operating-Systems-CS332011/README.md

+Layth Alabed's work for Operating System (producer and consumer problem)

 # Operating-Systems-CS332011
-contains code for Producer and Consumer problem for Operating System at Kent State
+Contains code for Producer and Consumer problem for Operating System at Kent State

 # Overview
 This project/assignment reguires use to use C++/C to implement the producer consumer relationship in the shared memory buffer.